Understanding Social Security Administrative Hearings

 What Happens At The Hearing?

-Following the initial and reconsideration denials, the hearing before an administrative law judge is sometimes your best chance to present a winning case.
+Following the initial and reconsideration denials, the hearing before an administrative law judge is often your best to present a winning case.
 The judge will take a fresh look at your situation.
-Medical experts and vocational experts will likely testify about your medical condition and work abilities.
+Medical experts and/or vocational experts may testify about your medical condition and work abilities.

 Strict deadlines apply for requesting an administrative hearing.
 Don’t risk missing out on your opportunity to win an approval.